yandex-cloud/docs/en/iam/operations/index.md

 ---
-title: "How to manage access rights to {{ yandex-cloud }} resources.
-Step-by-step instructions"
+title: "How to manage access rights to {{ yandex-cloud }} resources Step-by-step instructions"
 description: "Step-by-step instructions for managing access rights to {{ yandex-cloud }} resources.
-From the article you will learn how to manage users, service accounts and identity federations, assign roles to them.
-We will tell you in detail about IAM tokens, authorized and API keys."
+In this article, you'll learn how to manage users, service accounts, and identity federations and assign roles to them.
+We'll get into more detail about IAM tokens, authorized keys, and API keys."
 ---

 # Step-by-step instructions for {{ iam-name }}